|

 Type:

-not be as seasoned.
-But wood that comes from logging mills is
+it may not be as seasoned.
+But wood that comes from logging mills

-away from Cottonwood, willow and osage orange softwoods, because
+Stay away from Cottonwood, willow and osage orange softwoods,

-such as Birch can be good, fast-burning types that produce a
+Softwoods such as Birch can be good, fast-burning types

-lot of flame, but go quickly and with less heat value, while
+that produce a lot of flame, but go quickly and with less heat value,

 up the house.
 Oak is the best choice for the hottest, cleanest-burning